 Maryland Physicians Care wants our adults to stay healthy too.
 Talk to your Primary Care Provider about tips on how to stay healthy.
-These include eating right, exercising regularly and getting routine check-ups.
+These include eating right, exercising regularly, and getting routine check-ups.
 Take charge of your health.

-• The Adult Preventive Care Recommendations chart lists services that you may or may not need that can help you prevent certain illnesses.
+- The Adult Preventive Care Recommendations chart lists services that you may or may not need that can help you prevent certain illnesses.
 Your provider can help you decide what services you may need.
-These services can also help find health problems (like cancer or high blood pressure) early, so that your provider can treat them as soon as possible. (see Getting into Care - F. Wellness Care for Adults)
+These services can also help find health problems (like cancer or high blood pressure) early, so that your provider can treat them as soon as possible. (see Getting into Care F. Wellness Care for Adults) - Maryland Physicians Care also supports members with free, online self-management tools for topics such as stress management, weight management, tobacco use cessation, physical activity, and identifying depressive symptoms.
+Additionally, there are 5-minute anytime, anywhere exercise videos members can watch and follow along with a certified instructor.

-ATTACHMENT F-MCO Internal Complaint/Appeals Procedure
+ATTACHMENT F - MCO Internal Complaint/Appeals Procedure